 Pamper Yourself…Not Just Your Baby’s Bum

 We have now entered the month of love.
 I am lucky enough to get extra pampered since February is also my birthday month.
-This got me thinking, what are the best ways to take that pampering into your own hands and continue it year round.
-Let’s face it; being a parent is not super glamorous and taking care of yourself both mentally and physically may get pushed onto the back burner.
+This got me thinking... what are the best ways on how to take care of yourself as a mom and continue it year round?
+Let’s face it: being a parent is not super glamorous and taking care of yourself both mentally and physically may get pushed onto the back burner.

-I am not a very fancy person, but when I became a Mom I quickly realized even my little snippets of ‘me-time’ I used to come by with ease became very few and far between….
+I am not a very fancy person, but when I became a Mom I quickly realized even little snippets of ‘me-time’ I used to come by with ease became very few and far between...
 I mean, I am often searching for the time and energy to wash my hair.

-There are two ways to pamper yourself: Physically and Mentally.
-Once I found a way maintain a balance of these two in my weekly schedule I found my day-to-day life as a parent to be less stressful and just overall more enjoyable.
+There are two methods on how to take care of yourself as a mom: Physically and Mentally.
+Once I found a way maintain a balance of these two in my weekly schedule I found my day-to-day life as a parent to be less stressful and overall more enjoyable.

 1. Get Outside: Something about good old fashioned, fresh air always makes me feel better, especially when my almost two-year-old is having a pre-dinner meltdown.
 Even a simple walk to dump the compost at the far end of my yard can rejuvenate me!
 Other times I need longer walks or runs with my dog when my husband is playing with the kids.
 Whatever gets you out there, breath in and make it count!

-2. Yoga/Meditation: I consider myself a yogi and I still have trouble meditating.
+2. Yoga/Meditation: I considered myself a yogi but I still had trouble meditating.
 Then I realized there are so many different forms of meditation.
 It can be as simple as downloading this helpful app called Calm and doing it on your own time.
 I have also found mixing yoga and meditation helps.
-Try Yin Yoga and Restorative Yoga.
+Try Yin Yoga and Restorative Yoga - they're both great ways to learn how to take care of yourself as a mom.

 Jonah, my oldest, is excited about the art he made in the kid’s center at our sports club while Mommy was at yoga class.

-1. Audio Books: I used to devour literature, and then when the kids came along I struggled to even complete a few books a year.
-When my friend recommended trying audio books it opened my mind to so many new worlds.
+1. Audio Books: I used to devour literature, but when the kids came along I struggled to complete even a few books a year.
+When my friend recommended trying audio books it opened my mind to so many new stories.
 The trick is to find well-narrated books that keep your attention.
-Then you can pop in some headphones and build your intellect while accomplishing mundane household chores or even while pushing your kids in the stroller.
-I use the overdrive app and get my audiobooks through the library.
+Then you can pop in some headphones and build your intellect while accomplishing mundane household chores, or even while pushing your kids in the stroller.
+I use the overdrive app and get my audiobooks through the library - super great tip on how to take care of yourself as a mom mentally.

-3. Friend Outings (with or without kids): Since I am a stay at home mom I like to have a decent amount of play dates set with my other parent friends during the weekdays.
-Quality adult conversation is a nice break from the toddler talk I come by with more frequency.
+3. Friend Outings (with or without kids): Since I'm a stay at home mom, I like to have a decent amount of play dates set with my other parent friends during the weekdays.
+Quality adult conversation is a nice break from the toddler talk I have more frequency and a great way to learn how to take care of yourself as a mom.
 Whether you work or stay at home, finding camaraderie with other parents can help through some of the most trying times of parenthood.

 My current audiobook binge.